Skip to content

 Note

-• Result column will always be of type integer.
+• The result column will always be of type integer.

 Source code in datachain/func/random.py